seydx/homebridge-tado-platform/README.md

 ## Info

-**TafoPlatform** is possibly the biggest homebridge plugin for Tado devices.
+**TadoPlatform** is possibly the biggest homebridge plugin for Tado devices.

 **Multiple home support**